Consumer-Aid/consumer-aid.github.io/_posts/2025-12-22-Casework-Laptop-Repair-Gone-Wrong-Resolved.md

 ---
-description: A real UK consumer law case: how evidence and consumer protection rights helped resolve a faulty laptop repair without a Consumer Ombudsman or going to court.
+description: A real UK consumer law case - how evidence and consumer protection rights helped resolve a faulty laptop repair without a Consumer Ombudsman or going to court.
 ---

 # Casework: Laptop Repair Gone Wrong